iamAbdulAA/bcci/README.md

 # Node + Express Service Starter

-This is a robust BCCI Global Platform API built with node js and express.js.
+This is a robust BCCI Global Platform API built with node js and GraphQL.

 ## Getting Started